Potsdam (Germany), Sunday 5 June 2016

 Number of finishers 2015: 1438 (10km), 2735 (21km)

 No guarantee is made as to the accuracy or thoroughness of the information on this page!
-Please use an alternative source to verify the above information.
+Please visit the official event website to verify the above information.